Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Built over decades in the late 1700s, Gadsden’s Wharf in Charleston, SC, measured 840 feet long and held six ships at a time.
 Local merchant and slave trader Christopher Gadsden completed the wharf on Charleston Harbor along what was Wharf Street, flanked by what are now Calhoun and Laurens streets.
 Some historians estimate that nearly 100,000 Africans were taken off ships there between 1783 and Jan.
 1, 1808, when Congress banned the import of enslaved people into North America.

 In 2014, timbers, bricks and other remnants of the once-forgotten wharf were discovered under an empty grass lot.
-More than 200 years after importing slaves became illegal in America, that lot will become a fitting home for a museum that remembers the enslaved humans traded there.
-The new International African American Museum (IAAM), 18 years in the making, will tell the stories of the Africans who were disembarked at Charleston, and their descendants.
-We’ll share some of the story here—and how you can tell your own ancestors’ stories.
+More than 200 years after importing slaves became illegal in America, that lot became a fitting home for IAAM, a museum that remembers the enslaved humans traded there.

 No records detail voyages of slave ships.
 Instead, researchers who built The Trans-Atlantic Slave Trade Database rely on unpublished sources such as captain’s logs and newspapers in dozens of languages from libraries all over the world.
 They’ve estimated that about 388,000 enslaved Africans were transported directly to North America during the Middle Passage—the stage of the triangular trade when slaves were shipped west across the Atlantic.
 This represents a fraction of the total number of humans shipped to the New World, estimated at 12.5 million between 1525 and 1866.